Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Introduction

 the spectral properties still hold.
 That is, when $g(\omega,x)=-t\log\|M(\omega)x\| \ (t\in\mathbb{C})$ the transfer operator $\cL_g$ has an isolated and simple top eigenvalue $\lambda(t)$, and $\lambda'(0)=\gamma$.

-What we elucidate in the present paper is the crucial role played by the uniformly contracting property of positive matrices (see \autoref{cor:choice.nbhd.complex}, also see \autoref{prop:dH.contra}) in turning this general spectral representation into a practical algorithm, as Pollicott did.
+What we elucidate in the present paper is the crucial role played by the uniformly contracting property of positive matrices (see \autoref{cor:choice.nbhd.complex}) in turning this general spectral representation into a practical algorithm, as Pollicott did.
 We rely on defining the transfer operators on complex analytic functions on a specific domain and in proving the nuclearity of the transfer operators \cite{Ruelle}.
 However, in the more general case considered in \cite{TO}, without the uniformly contracting property, we have to rely upon the ``contracting-in-average" property, which is insufficient to imply that the corresponding transfer operators are nuclear.
-This prevents us from developing an analogue of Pollicott's algorithm in the more general setting of \cite{TO}.

-Finally, we remark that, similar to \cite{Pollicott} in which Pollicott commented that the condition of matrices being positive can be weakened to matrices preserving a positive cone, the results in this paper can also be easily adapted to this weaker assumption.
+This prevents us from developing an analogue of Bai-Pollicott algorithm in the more general setting of \cite{TO}.
+We also remark that, similar to \cite{Pollicott} in which Pollicott commented that the condition of matrices being positive can be weakened to matrices preserving a positive cone, the results in this paper can also be easily adapted to this weaker assumption.